BirdsCanada/NatureCountsAPI/NatureCounts_API_v1.00.md

 `/metadata/bmde_versions`

 Returns a list of the BMDE standards versions available (e.g. BMDE2.00-ext is the extensive version containing all available fields, and BMDE-MKN-2.00 is a version designed for Monarch datasets).
+Most datasets in NatureCounts are based on BMDE2.00.

 >**Example URL:** /api/metadata/bmde_versions